riff-lang/site/src/doc.md

 }
 ```

-Iterating over a user-defined function is also similar to an array,
+Iterating over a user-defined function is also similar to a table,
-iterating over each byte in its compiled bytecode array.
+iterating over each byte in its compiled bytecode table.

 ```riff
 fn f(x) {